About Accidental Tourist

-From there, it was purchased by the Carpi family, who then in the early 1800’sold it to the Paoli family, who still own it today.
+From there, it was purchased by the Carpi family, who then in the early 1800’sold it to the Paoli family, whose heirs still own it today.

 Over the centuries, this building changed its purpose and layout many times: from watchtower to orphanage to farmhouse to summer home to single-family main residence, to condominium.

-First was Michelangelo who left it to his son Galileo, who left it to his son Rodolfo, my grandfather – an orchestra director and well-regarded university professor.
+First was Michelangelo who left the estate to his son Galileo, who left it to his son Rodolfo, my grandfather – an orchestra director and well-regarded university professor.

 He lived here with his wife, 6 children, 2 aunts and a variable number of domestic helpers.

-During WWII, many people’s lives were saved in this building, thanks to Rodolfo’s courage: he played double and entertained the Fascists and Nazis in his formal living room, while partisans allied soldiers and people from all paths and different nations were hiding in the tower.
+During WWII, many found a safe haven in this building, thanks to Rodolfo’s courage: he played double and entertained the Fascists and Nazis in his formal living room, while partisans, allied, soldiers and people from all paths and different nations were hiding in the tower.
 Total strangers found shelter and many lives were saved in this family villa.

 This place has been home to our family for 6 generations: Michelangelo, Galileo, Rodolfo, Giovanni, Majla, and now Eva and Giotto – our two children.